What can I expect?

 Coach: Dave Henderson (UKA Level 2)

-Assisted by Jan-Bert van den Berg, Gillian Carr, Graeme Fletcher (all UKA Level 1)
+Assisted by Jan-Bert van den Berg, Graeme Fletcher, Megan Smith (all UKA Level 1)

 This is a mixed ability group covering everyone from those relatively new to running to those who want to improve their times for racing.
 Runners in the group mainly focus on road racing (5k, 10k, 1/2 Marathon, Marathon) during the summer and cross country in the winter, but we also train for hill running and track events.
 In the summer the group trains on the track on Tuesdays (various speed endurance workouts from 200m to 3k interval reps) as are an excellent basis to build up speed for 10k and half marathon road races.
 On Thursdays the group go out for a long run on routes round the city (Union Canal, Water of Leith Walkway, etc.), often including interval work.